codeforamerica/ohana-web-search/CUSTOMIZE.md

 The script only sets required environment variables.
 To set optional environment variables on Heroku, such as `GOOGLE_ANALYTICS_ID`, you'll need to set them manually.
 Read through `application.example.yml` to learn about all the optional variables you can set, and read the Heroku documentation to learn how to [set Heroku configuration variables](https://devcenter.heroku.com/articles/config-vars).

 By default, the script assumes you will be using a `*.herokuapp.com` domain name.
-If you will be using a custom domain name, you will need to set the `CANONICAL_URL` and `DOMAIN_NAME` variables manually.
-Read `application.example.yml` for more details about those variables.
+If you will be using a custom domain name, you will need to set the `CANONICAL_URL` variable manually.
+Read `application.example.yml` for more details.

 ## Website settings
 Inside the `config` folder, you will find a file called `settings.yml`.